 - Work Health and Safety Standards (WHS): Also known as occupational health and safety (OH&S), this regulation aims to manage health and safety risks in the workplace.

-- National Employment Standards (NES): If you’re covered by the Fair Work Act 2009, you must refer to the NES for the list of employment standards you must follow such as the hours of work, working arrangement, leaves, public holidays, termination, and the provision of a Fair Work Information Statement.
+- National Employment Standards (NES): If you’re covered by the Fair Work Act 2009, you must refer to the NES for the list of employment standards you must follow such as the hours of work, working arrangements, leaves, public holidays, termination, and the provision of a Fair Work Information Statement.

 - Anti-discrimination laws: Discrimination is unlawful this is why states and territories have certain anti-discriminatory laws to promote equal opportunity and diversity in the workplace.